bandyp/simon/logic.md

 •	If player reaches 20 then do success function

 Fail function
-•	All lights flash twice
+•	All lights flash
-•	2 beeps
+•	beeps
 •	Counter goes to “–“
 •	Reset all functions

 Success function
-•	All lights stay on for 5 secs
+•	All lights stay on for 3 secs
-•	Counter reads “win” for 5 sec, then goes to “-“
+•	Counter reads “win” for 3 sec, then goes to “-“
 •	Reset all functions

 Test function used to test logic